eldstal/eldstal.github.io/index.md

 ### [strinvader](https://github.com/eldstal/strinvader)
 _Unicode denormalizer_

 Unicode is quite complex.
-Since there are many different ways to encode the same text, applications may use _normalization_ to preprocess text.
+Since there are many different ways to encode the same text, applications may use _normalization_ to preprocess it into a predictable form.
 Strinvader is a tool to find multiple text inputs which normalize to the same (given) text.
 This is useful in security research, because sometimes security features such as block lists are applied to text _before_ normalization.
-When attacking such an application, strinvader can generate a text encoding such as `www.exⓐmple.com` which will pass the blocklist and be normalized to `www.example.com` before being used.
+When attacking such an application, strinvader can generate a text encoding such as `www.exⓐmple.com` which will pass the block list and be normalized to `www.example.com` before being used.
 Interestingly, normalization rules vary slightly between implementations.
 Unicode normalization differs from python's `str.lower()` which differs from the URL parsing in node.js.
 For this reason, strinvader contains support for a number of different such normalization forms.

 ### [spike](https://github.com/eldstal/spike)
 _Power glitch generator_